Serien3/SimPG/docs/data-formats.md

 ...
 ```

-Every line is `sampleI identifier`(Including assembly version).
+Every line is `sample identifier`(Including assembly version).
 However, most of the time, you only know the name of the sample you want to extract, not the complete `SampleID`.
 In order to avoid users manually copying and entering the version number, we provide a [script](./scripts/turn_sampleID_standard.py) to help you convert.

 If you have a file like this :